-Musical Connections has many links across the city with schools, universities, colleges and other groups for young people.
+Musical Connections has many links across the city with local schools, universities and colleges.
 Feedback from both our participants and project partners has shown that our intergenerational work has great benefits for all those who experience it.
-Sometimes the young people come and give performances enjoyed by the participants, but more often participants and children work together on a musical project.
-The music quickly breaks down any generational barriers, and our participants are energised and stimulated by the vitality and enthusiasm of the children and young people.
+Occasionally, the younger children will perform to our groups, but more often than not, group members work together with the children, using the music to break down any sort of generational barriers.

-We work with the full age-range, from nursery children up to university students, and every session is tailored to the ages taking part.
-We offer regular placements for students studying related degrees such as Community Music and they often enjoy having the chance to organise sections of our Big Sings.
+We work with nursery children up to university students, and every session is tailored to the ages taking part.
+We offer regular placements for students studying related university degrees such as MA Community Music, and students often enjoy having the chance to organise aspects of our Big Sings.

-Our primary sessions can fit in with the school curriculum, and range from Hawaiian to Bollywood music, and from World War II to en masse ukulele playing.
-Sometimes schools suggest a subject that fits with their topic work for the term, but more often our musicians take the lead in planning and running sessions, so as to minimise workload for school staff.
+Our primary sessions can fit in with the school curriculum, with themes ranging from Hawaii to friendship, the rainforest to Scotland.
+Sometimes, schools suggest a subject that fits with their topic work for the term, but normally, our musicians take the lead in planning and delivery, so as to minimise workload for school staff.
 This also means that teachers do not have to be musicians themselves for their classes to benefit.

 “Musical Connections offers an opportunity for us, as a school, to make a positive contribution to the local community.
 We can harness links with the curriculum – in music, history, performance skills and social development.
 It also helps develop the children into well rounded, caring, considerate, community-oriented individuals.”

 James Rourke, Former Headteacher, Rufforth Primary School